clicknium/clicknium-docs/doc/concepts/java.md

 ---
-sidebar_position: 4
+sidebar_position: 6
 sidebar_label: Java Automation
 ---
 # Java Automation
 ## Overview

-Clicknium Java automation is based on Java Access Bridge, supply recording function, generate locator and all operations on one element.
+Clicknium Java automation is based on Java Access Bridge to support recording function, locator and all operations on UI elements.
-During recording, if you choose Java application, for example some ERP Java client, Clicknium will use Java automation to record the element.
+During recording, if you are recording a Java application, for example some ERP Java client, Clicknium will use Java automation to record the element.
 You need install [Java extension](./../tutorial/extensions/javaextension.md) first.
 Currently, the Java extension is compatible with Java 1.6 or above.

 ## Locator attributes
-You can get [locator](./locator.md#advanced-locator) concept first, for Java automation, the attributes defined are as the following:
+You can learn [locator](./locator.md#advanced-locator) concept first.
+For Java automation, the attributes defination is in the following table:

 | Name      | equals | contains |startWith |endWith |regex |
 | ----------- | ----------- |----------- |----------- |----------- |----------- |